Is Your Bike Ready for a New Owner?

 - Goodwill Downtown Everett, 3003 Hoyt Ave (425) 252-61639.
 Open Mon-Sun, 10 a.m. -7 p.m.

 Our staff and volunteers refurbish most bikes we receive.
 We give tune-ups and new parts as needed to make bikes safe and functional.
-We sell some bikes “as is” or we give them to other nonprofit partners.
+We sell some bikes “as is.”

 Bike sales support all of our free and low cost programs.
-We give some bikes to qualifying adults who need transportation, or to children in low income families.
+Through partner nonprofits, we give some bikes to qualifying adults who need transportation, or to children in low income families.

 We are a 501(c)3 nonprofit organization.
 EIN 47-0905216.

 The fair market value of bike donations is tax-deductible.
 We are happy to provide a receipt for your donation.